 - Easy to make

-I used my easy vegan cheese sauce recipe, however, you can use any vegan cheese of choice.
+I used my easy vegan cheese sauce recipe, however, you can use any vegan cheese of choice, whether its vegan mozzarella or vegan cheddar cheese, it’s your choice.

 - Heat the plant-based milk in a saucepan for a few seconds until it's lukewarm (not hot!) about 35-40 degrees C (95-104 degrees F).
 Add yeast, sugar, and olive oil and set aside for about 10 minutes to proof the yeast.
 If it starts to get frothy, then the yeast is still active and usable.